awesomephant/blog/work/camberwell-2018-show.md

     - Ben Browning
 images:
   - /assets/projects/ccagd-2.png
+  - /assets/projects/stream.png
-  - /assets/projects/ccagd-3.png
+  - /assets/projects/stream-2.png
-  - /assets/projects/ccagd-1.png
+  - /assets/projects/stream-3.png
 roles:
   - Web Design
   - Web Development
 ---

-I designed and built a new website for Assembly Point, an art gallery in South London.
-We worked together to figure out the different types of content they produce and how it should be displayed - exhibitions, events, edition items and so on.
-I continue to work with the good people of AP to expand and improve the site.
+I worked on the website for the 2018 Graphic Design Degree Show at Camberwell College of Arts with creative direction from Shawn Sawyers and development help from Ben Browning.

+We built the site on [Jekyll](https://jekyllrb.com/), with a Google Document acting as the database.
+This allowed different members of the team to update the content of the site without touching code or logging into a content management system.

+The central feature of the site is a live broadcast of the exhibition space.
+Using the Twitch API, we were able to build a custom stream player to fit into the larger identity.

+We decided to randomise the images of students' work each time the page is loaded to highlight the wide spectrum of work being produced on the course.

-[GT America Extended](http://www.gt-america.com/) is used throughout the identity.
+[GT America Extended](http://www.gt-america.com/) by [Grilli Type](https://www.grillitype.com/) is used throughout the identity.

 View the live site at [camberwell2018.com](http://camberwell2018.com/).